lonerapier/lonerapier.github.io/content/thoughts/diffusion-models.md

 Variational Diffusion Models are just Markovian [[thoughts/vae|HVAE]] with following modifications:
 1. Input dimension and latent dimension is exactly equal.
 2. Latent encoder at each step is pre-defined as Linear Gaussian model aka.
-Gaussian distribution centred at output from previous timestamp, and is not learned.
+Gaussian distribution centered at output from previous timestamp, and is not learned.
 3. Latent distributions are added in such a manner that latent at final timestamp is standard Gaussian.

 If latent and input dimension is equal, that means for timestamp $t\in\{1,\dots,T\}$, the posterior is equal to: